nuriaher/Computerome/Guide.md

 nano .bashrc
 ```

-After this, .bashrc file opens and contains, for example:
+After this, .bashrc file opens and looks something like this:

 ```
 # .bashrc